A Quorum Sensing Inspired Algorithm for Dynamic Clustering: Algorithm Model

-We propose the local tuning policy, replacing $J^T$ with matrix $M$.
-Here $M (\vec{a} - \vec{d} )$ is the local hunger factor vector accumulated at the location of each cell, which is the driving force tuning the $\vec{\sigma}$.
-When the local environment appears to be ``hungry" (local hunger factor is positive), the cell tends to increase its influence radius to satisfy the demand, and vice versa.
-Our algorithm is more biologically reasonable in this case: the auto-inducers secreted by cells carry the demand information, and spread as the density distribution.
+To overcome the difficulty, we replace $J^T$ with matrix $M$.
+Here $M (\vec{a} - \vec{d} )$ is the local hunger factor vector accumulated at the location of each cell.
+When local environment appears to be ``hungry" (local hunger factor is positive), a cell tends to increase its influence radius to satisfy the demand, and vice versa.
+The design imitates the biological process in nature, in which auto-inducers transmits the information of each cell's needs into surrounding environment following the density distribution.